hande-qmc/hande/documentation/manual/tutorials/shoulder.rst

 will cause the equilibrium curve to shift position, and therefore affect the position of the shoulder.

-.. [#] The graphs were plotted with matplotlib, http://matplotlib.org/
+.. [#] The graphs were plotted with matplotlib, http://matplotlib.org/.
+Parts of the matplotlib source code
+	was taken from its tutorials.